riastrad/cyberbspace/posts/2026/photopad.md

 return rune(newUnicodePoint)
 ```

 Within the ASCII range of the Unicode table these operations stay relatively simple.
-Expanding the field of play to other ranges introduces additional considerations, pitfalls that I didn't want to address for this toy project.
+Expanding the field of play to other ranges introduces additional considerations and pitfalls that I wanted to keep outside the scope of this project.

 ## Unshifting Unicode

 This is the tricky part.
 The tool is no good if we can't restore a shifted message back to it's original positions.
 Generating the pad from the image remains the same (as it must) and instead of increasing our circular index, we decrease it by the amount of shift.

 Of course, because we're working with a circular index it takes a bit more finagling to account for how we'll handle crossing the `0` boundary if/when our shift value passes it.

 Here's a simple example to illustrate.
 Let's say we're shifting an asterisk around a table with 5 columns.
 We start on index=3 and know that we have to shift left 11 positions: